 By 2050, 68% of the world’s population will live in urban areas.
 That’s according to a United Nations report released in 2018.
-More than twice as many people across the world will be living in urban than in rural settings, the report predicts, and the majority of countries will have more than 50% of their population city-based.
+The population of our cities will have grown by 2.5 billion, the report predicts, and the majority of countries will have more than 50% of their population city-based.
 Barring the no-longer-entirely-inconceivable scenario of some cataclysmic event triggering a planetary-scale back-to-the-land movement in the interim, this is the future for which policymakers should be preparing.

 Conversations about livable cities often revolve around issues like optimizing buildings for energy efficiency, enhancing public transit, creating walkable neighborhoods and de-clogging our streets of fossil fuel-powered vehicles.
 And we absolutely should be talking about all of those things.
 But the prospect of urbanization on the scale the UN predicts means that these advances must be embedded in a more fundamental recalibration of how we think about the relationship between the built environment and the natural one.